North-West Frontier Province: Government

 The offices of Governor and Chief Minister of the North-West Frontier Province lasted until 14 October 1955.

 Demographics

+Population

 Historical population, language, and religious counts in North-West Frontier Province were enumerated in all districts (Hazara, Mardan, Peshawar, Kohat, Bannu, and Dera Ismail Khan), detailed in the population, language, and religious tables above and below.
 Separate population counts were taken in the Agencies and Tribal Areas, as detailed on the respective article page.

-At independence, there was a clear Muslim Pashtun and Hindkowan majority in the North-West Frontier Province, although there were also significant Hindu and Sikh Pashtun, Hindkowan and Punjabi minorities scattered across the province.
+At independence, there was a clear Muslim Pashtun, Hindkowan, and Punjabi majority in the North-West Frontier Province, although there were also significant Hindu and Sikh Pashtun, Hindkowan, and Punjabi minorities scattered across the province.

 Language

 The languages of the North-West Frontier Province included Pashto, Hindko, Kohistani and others, although most of the population spoke either Pashto or Lahnda/Western Punjabi (primarily Hindko and Saraiki).
 Prior to the arrival of the British, the official language, for governmental uses and such, was Persian.